| [Top] | [Contents] | [Index] | [ ? ] |

 data whereas vegan used quantitative data.
 Usually vegan indices are

-quantitative, but you can use argument binary = TRUE to make them
+quantitative, but you can use argument binary = TRUE

 presence-absence.
 However, the index name is the same in both cases,